JetBrains/Qodana/topics/qodana-intellij-docker-readme.md

 ## Configure via qodana.yaml

-The `qodana.yaml` file will be automatically recognised and used for the analysis configuration, so that you don't need to pass any additional parameters.
+The `qodana.yaml` file will be automatically recognized and used for the analysis configuration, so that you don't need to pass any additional parameters.
 The references to the inspection profiles will be resolved [in a particular order](qodana-intellij-docker-techs.md#Order+of+resolving+a+profile).
 To learn about the format, refer to the [`qodana.yaml` documentation](qodana-yaml.md).

 ## Plugins management